HelseID/HelseID-Public/docs/reference/claims_and_scopes.rst

 Standard claims
 ^^^^^^^^^^^^^^^

-The token will also contain a set of standard claims originating from the `JSON Web Token <https://tools.ietf.org/html/rfc7519>`_ and `OpenID Connect <http://openid.net/specs/openid-connect-core-1_0.html#Claims>`_.
+A token will also contain a set of standard claims originating from the `JSON Web Token <https://tools.ietf.org/html/rfc7519>`_ and `OpenID Connect <http://openid.net/specs/openid-connect-core-1_0.html#Claims>`_.